starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "Precisely."
 Martin responded, before the party made it to the eroded ditch that had one time probably been a moat.
 The oak castle doors shot up from the ground 25 feet.

 "This thing doesn't have any big brass knockers, or anything?"
 Jim asked.
-But before they could riddle out what to do with the entrance, the doors ominously swung open, apparently by some pulley system that had been operated by the Numerlogist.
+But before they could riddle out what to do with the entrance, the doors ominously swung open, apparently by some pulley system that had been operated by the Numerologist.

 "Welcome," the Numerologist stated flatly.
 He voice contrasted with his physical form, which was not one of a typical academic.
 He had his blonde hair slicked back and wore a tailored suit with vertical lines and sharp angles.
 His flamboyant tie featured a multicolor spiral design.
 "The office is really in a wretched state of affairs."
 He pointed, though in truth a modern be-cubicled office lay in front of them with water coolers, vending machines, and small printed mission statements.
-The Numerlogist explained, "The engineers really showed no mathematical imagination.
+The Numerologist explained, "The engineers really showed no mathematical imagination.
 The cubicles, as you can see, are square.
 Oh it's the most economical arrangement of course, but you can't expected employees to have vision if they're stuck in squares all day."

 "I suppose your office is a few floors up?"
 Jim asked.